mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 {% include verse.html
-text="All one’s ways may be pure in one’s own eyes, but YHWH weighs the spirit." verse="Proverbs 16:2"
+text="All one’s ways may be pure in one’s own eyes, but YHWH weighs the spirit." verse="Proverbs 16:2" version="NRSV"
 %}

 {% include verse.html
-text="All deeds are right in the sight of the doer, but YHWH weighs the heart." verse="Proverbs 21:2"
+text="Every way of a man is right in his own eyes, but YHWH weighs the hearts." verse="Proverbs 21:2"
 %}

 {% include verse.html
-text="if you say, “Look, we did not know this”— does not he who weighs the heart perceive it?
-Does not he who keeps watch over your soul know it?" verse="Proverbs 24:12"
+text="If you say, “Behold, we didn’t know this,” doesn’t he who weighs the hearts consider it?
+He who keeps your soul, doesn’t he know it?" verse="Proverbs 24:12"
 %}
 </div>